 The GDL’s primary activity is the distribution of antisemitic propaganda including occasional banner drops typically from overpasses on major thoroughfares.
 In 2022, ADL Center on Extremism recorded over 370 GDL propaganda incidents in 43 different states with the majority of incidents occurring in California, Florida, Texas, Georgia, South Carolina, Illinois and New York.
 This is a significant increase from the 74 GDL propaganda incidents recorded in 2021.
 The increase corresponds with the network's initiation of coordinated propaganda campaigns that began in December 2021.
 GDL’s 2022 propaganda blames the Jewish community for a variety of perceived social grievances, including immigration, pornography and abortion.

 Name the Nose tours: On several occasions, GDL has led “Name the Nose” tours, which involve several days of antisemitic stunts.
-The most recent “tour,” in October 2021, involved approximately twenty-four individuals, including Minadeo, making appearances in Austin, San Antonio, Houston, Texas.
-The group harassed individuals on the streets and highways, distributed antisemitic propaganda and drove around in a van shouting profanity-laced slurs from the windows.
-Previous events included a May 2021 tour in central and south Florida, an August 2020 tour in California, and 2019 tour in Denver, Colorado.
+The most recent “tour,” was a June 2023 tour in Georgia that involved approximately 14 individuals including Minadeo.
+The group demonstrated outside Jewish institutions in Macon and Marietta, and distributed antisemitic and anti-LGBTQ+ propaganda in Warner Robins, Macon, Marietta and Sandy Springs.
+Previous tours include an October 2021 tour in Texas, a May 2021 tour in central and south Florida, an August 2020 tour in California, and a 2019 tour in Denver, Colorado.

 Van used by GDL during the Florida “tour” – May 2021